-Our programme follows a general pattern that you will find with most Grief and Loss support programmes.
+Our programme follows a general pattern that you will find with most Grief and Loss support programmes with an emphasis on using a Solution Focused approach.
 We take time in the early sessions to connect with each other and build trust within the group.
-We discuss our feelings, in particular the emotions associated with grief and helpful ways to live with our loss/es.
+We discuss our feelings, in particular, the emotions associated with grief and helpful ways to live with our loss/es.
 This builds up to the point of telling our story of loss and the memories related to the missing person.
-After this we talk about change and the strengths we possess to live with our changes and the people and things that will support us into the future.
+After this, we talk about change and the strengths we possess to live with the changes associated with our grief and the people and things that will support us in the future.

 This is a supported journey that we can celebrate at the end to have been part of each other's life and story.

 At the end of this form is a "SUBMIT" button and when you press this you should get a message about the email you will be sent.
 If you don't get this message it means there is an error so please scroll up and down to find the missing fields that you have not completed and try again.